 When we started, the tool collection and refurbishment process provided people in the UK with the opportunity to work together for the greater good.
 Today, there are hundreds of volunteers in Tools for Self Reliance groups all over the country, collecting and refurbishing tools, and there are scores of others collecting tools, raising money and publicising our work.

-We work in partnership with local organisations in the six countries that are our areas of focus – Ghana, Malawi, Tanzania, Uganda, Sierra Leone and Zambia.
+We work in partnership with local organisations in the five countries that are our areas of focus – Ghana, Malawi, Uganda, Sierra Leone and Zambia.
 We believe that these organisations are best placed to identify the local needs and to engage with the community.
 Our partners deliver training programmes which include not only technical trade skills, but also business and financial management, health awareness, and life skills.
 Upon completion, trainees receive a start up kit of tools, and are supported in forming their own businesses.
 This holistic training model is proven to support the development of sustainable livelihoods and income diversification for people affected by poverty.

 You can find out more about our strategy, and read our latest newsletters and Annual Review, by visiting our Publications and resources page.